 performing Lose My Number (Live &

 Acoustic at REM Studio A).

-Twenty-year-old Haley Mae Campbell is well on her way to becoming one of Music Row’s shining new stars.
+Haley Mae Campbell is well on her way to becoming one of Music Row’s shining new stars.
 In addition to making her CMA Fest debut in 2018, the music video for her single “Oughta Be” premiered on CMT.com in mid-September, and held its own as one of the most-viewed videos on the platform for over a month.
-She’s received local and regional radio airplay, along with being named the 2016 Independent Tone Awards’ “Country Artist of the Year” as well as “Female Singer/Songwriter of the Year” by the i93.7 Locals Only show.
+She’s received local and regional radio airplay, and has over one million collective streams on Spotify.
 Her latest single, “Anything but Yellow,” hit the ground running—the track debuted on Spotify’s ‘New Music Nashville’ playlist and quickly gained traction.
 After jumping up the ranks to ‘Breakout Country’ a week later, “Anything but Yellow” now holds a spot on Spotify’s most prestigious country playlist, ‘Hot Country,’ which currently has over 5.4 million followers.

 New York-born and South Carolina-raised, Campbell’s music is a hybrid of city-slicker sass and small-town sensibilities, mixing rock-style vocals with a country-style twang.
 Since the release of her first album in 2015, Campbell has opened for country stars including Luke Combs, Brothers Osborne, Dan + Shay, David Nail, Lauren Alaina, Carly Pearce, Thompson Square and Tyler Farr as well as folk stars The Avett Brothers and performed alongside headliner Sheryl Crow at Charleston’s 9th Annual First Flush Festival.

 At once playful and determined, Campbell is ready to knock down doors as she continues her ascent to stardom; however, she insists she’ll never lose sight of why she chose to make music in the first place.
 Says Campbell: